artefactual/archivematica-storage-service/src/archivematica/storage_service/frontend/lib/tables/README.md

 # Tables (Vue)

-`tables` is the Vue/TanStack replacement for non-server-side Storage Service DataTables views.
+`tables` is the Vue/TanStack replacement for Storage Service DataTables views.

+This app supports two modes:

-This migration intentionally targets only table pages where Django already renders full datasets in HTML and DataTables is used for client-side sorting/filtering/pagination.
+- client mode for pages where Django already renders full datasets in HTML
+- server compatibility mode for endpoints that still use legacy DataTables server-side contracts

 ## What It Does